|

 which, if found in a horse's sample during competition, will result in a violation.
 BEFAR is supported and funded by all

 BEF Member Bodies and UK Anti-Doping (UKAD).
-National Equine Anti-Doping and Controlled Medication

-Rules The National system, is a requirement of our affiliation to the FEI, will
+The National system, is a requirement of our affiliation to the FEI, will

 apply to all affiliated members of British Carriagedriving at every level.
 The system closely mirrors the FEI system and